 Parents often try to make things easy for their children by asking simple questions that only need a yes or no answer.
 But such close-ended questions fail to promote language development in children.
 Parents must rather ask open-ended questions that require their child to use more and more words, that includes nouns, adjectives and adverbs, thus making full sentences on their own.

 6. Play storyteller and listener:

 Making your child read and listen to various stories at home as well as at the Best Co-ed Residential School in Dehradun allow them to get acquainted with new words on a daily basis.
 This also gives your child a chance to be creative and practice both speaking and comprehension skills.
 Additionally, the bonding time together helps children’s brains to make important connections between emotions and words.

 7. Remember that every child is different:

-Yes, every child is different and the way they learn, grasp information and perform their chores varies from one child to another.
-The brain of each child is wired differently, and their skill sets advance and improves at a speed that is specific to the way that they interact with the world.
+Yes, every child is different and the way they learn, grasp information, and perform their chores varies from one child to another.
+The brain of each child is wired differently, and their skill sets to advance and improve at a speed that is specific to the way that they interact with the world.

 If a child feels embarrassed or ashamed of their problems then they will be less comfortable asking for help.